The Bankrate promise

 Is a card that rewards streaming services right for you?

 Your streaming subscription isn’t likely to break the bank, but if you’re subscribed to multiple streaming services, those costs do add up.
 A credit card that offers rewards for streaming subscriptions is at its best when the cost of at least one of your subscriptions is exceeded by the cash back received.

-For example, the Amex Platinum offers up to $20 per month in reimbursement for eligible streaming services like Peacock and Audible.
-Peacock costs $4.99 per month, while Audible costs $14.95 per month, which together adds up to $19.94 — a price that’s fully covered by the $20 in statement credits provided by the Amex Platinum.
+For example, the Amex Platinum offers up to $20 per month in reimbursement for eligible streaming services like Peacock.
+Peacock costs $4.99 per month, a price that’s fully covered by the $20 in statement credits provided by the Amex Platinum.
 You’re essentially getting two streaming services for free just for having this credit card.

 Streaming service cash back is not enough to carry the day on a rewards card, but when looking for a card with streaming rewards, choose one with a plethora of other benefits that make the card (and its annual fee) worthwhile.
-For example, in addition to the up to $240 in annual digital entertainment statement credits, the Amex Platinum offers plenty of additional credits and benefits that allow you to easily get your money’s worth.
+In the case of the Amex Platinum, other than its up to $240 in annual digital entertainment statement credits, the card offers plenty of additional credits and benefits that allow you to easily get your money’s worth.

 How to choose a card that rewards streaming services

-In addition to making sure the credit card you select rewards the streaming services you actually subscribe to, look for cards with more common reward categories like travel, dining, gas and groceries.
-This way points or cash back are a little easier to earn and they go toward something more than just a $20 streaming subscription.
+In addition to making sure the credit card you select rewards the streaming services you actually subscribe to, look for cards with more common reward categories, like travel, dining, gas and groceries.
+This way, points or cash back are a little easier to earn and go toward something more than just a $20 streaming subscription.

 The bottom line